Pengfei-Liu-SYSU/DGM4CAD/README.md

     )
 ```

-**Explanation**: This code fulfills the requirement to create a 3D CAD model of a table with the specified components and parameters using Python in FreeCAD.
+This code fulfills the requirement to create a 3D CAD model of a table with the specified components and parameters using Python in FreeCAD.